junxit/us-congress-bills-111/metadata.md

 - 2009-05-12 — Placed on the Union Calendar, Calendar No. 48.
 - 2009-05-12 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-102.
 - 2009-05-12 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-102.
+- 2009-05-13 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.